nirvash97/BuuDeliveryApp/README.md

   go to vscode open terminal and go to directory project folder and type "flutter run -d test ( You have to open genymotion emulator first)" and you will see what's going on with this project

-  If you have question you can send me an email at 59160273@go.buu.ac.th -This project will be update almost everyday.
+  If you have question you can send me an email at 59160273@go.buu.ac.th
+   - This project will be update almost everyday.
 Please enjoy !!!